 Your employees should come out of diversity training feeling energized and enlightened.

 If you’re looking for this kind of training for your own employees, we hope you’ll consider the Civil Treatment Workplace Initiative from ELI.
 ELI approaches workplace civility holistically.
 We believe that focusing on foundational skills such as listening, reacting to criticism, and apologizing can eliminate all types of bad workplace behavior, from bullying and rudeness to harassment and discrimination.

-Our comprehensive approach also respects your employees’ time and reduces the potential of any type of diversity backlash.
+Our comprehensive approach also respects your employees’ time and reduces the potential of any type of diversity and inclusion backlash.